Articulation and Phonology

 Speech sounds disorders can affect a child’s ability to communicate, decrease their self-confidence, and are correlated with later language and reading disabilities.
 Research shows that most sounds should be correctly produced by age 5.
 We have specialized training in treatment approaches such as cycles, articulation therapy, and Easy Does it for preschool stuttering.

-By age 4, children should be 100% intelligible
+By age 4, children should be 100% understood

 Articulation refers the way the muscles of the mouth accurately produce sounds.
 Some articulation errors are age appropriate.
 For examples, a child isn’t expected to correctly produce the “th” sound until seven, but some are no longer expected for your child’s age and can take away from their message